Please update your browser

 This will let the user choose the items that appeal to them.

-Since the apparel sprite has different costumes, you can change how it looks using the “next
+you can change how it looks using the Next Costume Block.

-Click on the looks menu, and drag this block into the scripts area.
+Click on the Looks menu and drag this

 Click it to see the different costumes for apparel.